Mile High Lime Meringue Tart Recipes

 • For the meringue, whip the egg whites, cream of tartar, and 1/4 teaspoon salt in the bowl of an electric mixer fitted with the whisk attachment on high speed until frothy.
 With the mixer still running, slowly add the remaining 1/2 cup of sugar and beat until the meringue is thick and shiny, about 2 minutes.

-• Immediately spread the lemon filling in the cooled tart shell and pipe the meringue over it with a large star tip.
+• Immediately spread the lime filling in the cooled tart shell and pipe the meringue over it with a large star tip.
 Be sure the meringue covers the entire top and touches the edges of the shell, to prevent it from shrinking.
 Bake for 3 to 5 minutes, until the meringue is lightly browned.
 Cool to room temperature.

 MILE-HIGH LIME MERINGUE TART